 The best pizza crust is made out of cauliflower.
 YES.
 Cauliflower.
-Plus it’s gluten-free, grain-free, dairy-free, and can be easily made vegan!
+Plus it's gluten-free, grain-free, and dairy-free.

 This cauliflower pizza crust is similar to a thin pizza crust.
 It has a crisp yet chewy texture that is firm enough to hold up to excessive amounts of toppings!
 You can taste the flavor of the garlic and spices, but it is subtle enough not to over power the ingredients you decide to put on top your pizza.